Tax guide

 MistakeWhy it matters

-Acting from memoryApproximate salary, investment, GST, or bank numbers do not support a defensible filing position.
+Acting from memoryApproximate salary, investment, GST, or bank figures do not support a defensible filing position.

-Using only one recordForm 16 may miss bank interest, AIS may contain duplicates, GST returns may not match books, and broker reports may need classification.
+Using only one recordForm 16 may miss bank interest; AIS may contain duplicates; GST returns may not match books; broker reports may need classification review.

 Choosing the wrong routeRevised return, rectification, updated return, grievance, GST amendment, and notice response solve different problems.

-Weak documentationMissing rent proof, investment receipts, broker statements, GST invoices, challans, or portal downloads makes later review harder.
+Weak documentationMissing rent proof, investment receipts, broker statements, GST invoices, challans, or portal downloads makes later review harder and slower.

 Example